DiamondLightSource/hyperion/README.md

 Run `dls_dev_env.sh` (This assumes you're on a DLS machine, if you are not you sould be able to just run a subset of this script)

+Note that because Artemis makes heavy use of [Dodal](https://github.com/DiamondLightSource/dodal) this will also pull a local editable version of dodal to the parent folder of this repo.

 Controlling the Gridscan Externally (e.g. from GDA)
 =====================